 Today, lesbian, gay, and queer people find all info about LGBT life at HOSI, the Homosexual Initiative Salzburg (website in German), that is also organizing the annual W4I, the walk for IDAHIT, which is considered to be the Gay Pride Event Salzburg.
 Furthermore, HOSI and Salzburg are hosting the so-called HOSI Fest, the biggest lesbian, gay, and queer clubbing events in the south German and Northern Austrian region.
-Last but not least, we would like to mention the summer party event Pride Boat Salzburg taking place on a queer party boat in early summer.
+Finally, we would like to mention the summer party event Pride Boat Salzburg taking place on a queer party boat in early summer.
 Click here to email request a gay guide for Salzburg >

-Mozart Dinner Concert at St Peter’s Abbey Salzburg
+Mozart Dinner Concert at St. Peter’s Abbey

 Karl is a huge Mozart fan.
 No wonder, we put a so-called Mozart Dinner Concert on our travel bucket list for Salzburg!
 Dressed accordingly and accompanied by our gay tour guide Roman, we made our way through the beautiful Salzburg old town to the St. Peter’s Abbey (Stift Sankt Peter) to attend our dinner performance ‘Best of Mozart’ performed by Amadeus Consort Salzburg.

-You know we are always trying to find the best spots for the best view over a city.
-You also know, we love to hike and to do any kind of outdoor adventures in and around a destination.
+You know we are always trying to find the best spots for the best view of a city.
+You also know, we love to hike and to do any kind of outdoor adventure in and around a destination.
 But we love it even more to combine both things.
-Therefore, we hiked all the way up the Kapuzinerberg mountain to the Franziskischlössl (website in German), a former fortress installation built in 1629 to protect the settlements in and around Salzburg.
+Therefore, we hiked all the way up the Kapuzinerberg mountain to the Franziskischlössl (website in German), a former fortress installation that was built in 1629 to protect the settlements in and around Salzburg.

-Our Homage-Tour to The Sound of Music Salzburg
+Homage-Tour “The Sound of Music Salzburg”

 One of the most famous songs of the musical drama film was “Do-Re-Mi” chanted by Maria (Julie Andrews) and the von Trapp children while riding throughout Salzburg.
 Dressed in our Lederhosen (traditional Austrian Garments) we visited six of the most popular photo spots of the movie “Sound of Music“.